Reviewed by Oct 05, 2020| Updated on

-Perishable Stock - Certain goods of perishable nature could lead to heavy losses in case of wastages, if these goods are ordered in excess instead of an optimal level of inventory being maintained.
+Perishable Stock: Certain goods of perishable nature could lead to heavy losses in case of wastage if these goods are ordered in excess instead of an optimal level of inventory being maintained.

 Some of the commonly used methods to manage inventory are: